University of the Elderly Regulations

 Enrollment period

-Pre-registration will be made exclusively online through the website of the University that organizes each seminar; Pre-registration, depending on the seminars, can be done from July 20 to September 15, 2023.
+Pre-registration will be carried out exclusively online through the website of the University that organizes each seminar; pre-registration, depending on the seminar, can be carried out from February 6 to February 16, 2025.
+From February 20, the provisional lists of admitted applicants will be published.

 preregistration

-Remember that preference will be given to those who have previously completed the totality of the three-year "University for the Elderly" program, or comparable studies, at one of the public universities in Madrid.
-In the second criterion, people who have been enrolled in said program in the 2022/23 academic year will be admitted.
+Remember that preference will be given to those who have previously completed the totality of the “University for Seniors” program, at one of the public universities in Madrid.
+Secondly, people who are enrolled in this program in the 2024/25 academic year will be admitted.

 Pre-registration is exclusively telematics.
 Applications will be considered in strict order of receipt.